-You can also use this quick-reference PDF chart to record important — even lifesaving! — information so you’ll be prepared to take the My Life Check® Assessment.
+You can also use this quick-reference PDF chart to record important — even lifesaving! — information so you’ll be prepared to take the My Life Check® Assessment(link opens in new window).
 Learn what the American Heart Association calls Life’s Simple 7® — key health factors and behaviors that keep your heart healthy, lower your risk of heart disease and stroke, and improve your quality of life.

 Finally, if you’re not satisfied with what you’re hearing from your doctor, get a second opinion.
 If you’re conflicted about which advice to take, ask yourself: Does the plan of your doctor or the second doctor make the most sense, involve the least risk and focus on the medical issues that are most important to you?”